 Did you know that Pico Peak is on the New England Hundred Highest hiking list?
 There are two main trails that reach the summit: Sherburne Pass Trail and the Long Trail.
 Both trails lead to Pico Camp, which is a great place to stop and rest for lunch.
 The summit is just 0.4 miles from the camp.
 Be sure to bring your camera – the surrounding scenery is spectacular during every season!

 Each year when the weather gets warmer, Pico Mountain changes from a snow mecca to a summer playspace.
 The Pico Mountain Adventure Center offers non-stop family fun with guided horseback rides, mini golf, rock climbing, and more.
 Take a scenic chairlift ride to the top of Little Pico, then enjoy an exhilarating ride down the Alpine Slide.
 Or, head over to Power Jump where kids and adults can bounce, flip, and fly through the air.
 There’s even an 18-hole disc golf course that winds down Pico Mountain!
 The Center is open daily from 10 a.m. to 5 p.m. from late June through early September.

 Book Your Stay with GetAway Vacations!

-After an unforgettable adventure at Pico Peak, take a short drive back to our Killington vacation rentals and relax!
+After an unforgettable adventure at Pico Peak in Vermont, take a short drive back to our Killington vacation rentals and relax!
 With luxurious amenities like jacuzzi bathtubs, fireplaces, full kitchens, and more, our beautiful properties have everything you need to unwind.
 View our accommodations to see what’s available and contact us today to make your reservations.
 We look forward to having you!